Walkthrough: Register an app with Azure Active Directory

 If you don’t have an account, you can sign up for one by using a credit card.
 However, the account is free for application registration and your credit card won’t be charged if you only follow the procedures called out in this topic to register one or more apps.
 More information: Active Directory Pricing Details

-On the app information page, hover over Application ID (previously called Client ID) value, and select the Click to copy icon to copy the value as you’ll need to specify this in your application’s authentication code or app.config file where appropriate.
+On the app Overview page, hover over Application (client) ID value, and select the Copy to clipboard icon to copy the value as you’ll need to specify this in your application’s authentication code or app.config file where appropriate.

 This completes the registration of your application in Azure Active Directory.